3 weeks in Canada: what to do and see?

 Accommodation in Vancouver

-- Samesun Vancouver : Youth hostel located in the city center, a stone’s throw from the Yaletown district.
-Bed in dormitory from 40€, breakfast included.
-Most: the central location, the atmosphere, the comfortable beds, the good breakfast with muffins and bagels.
-A great choice for cheap accommodation in Vancouver!
+• Samesun Vancouver : Hostel located in the city center, 2 steps from Yaletown.
+Bed in dormitory from 35 €, breakfast included.
+The most: the central location, the atmosphere, the comfortable beds, the good breakfast with muffins and bagels.

-- The Sylvia Hotel: The hotel is located just 2 minutes walk from Stanley Park and one minute from the beach.
-Spacious and bright double room from 120€ per night.
-Most: the location, the friendliness of the staff, the authentic charm of the place.
+• The Sylvia Hotel: The hotel is located just 2 minutes walk from Stanley Park and one minute from the beach.
+Spacious and bright double room from 120 € per night.
+The most: the location, the friendliness of the staff, the authentic charm of the place.

-- Blue Horizon Hotel : Located on Robson Street, Vancouver’s main shopping street.
-Really spacious and comfortable double room with a magnificent view from 170€.
-The pluses: the geographical location for visiting Vancouver on foot, the view, the many shops and restaurants nearby, the comfort of the rooms.
-It is our favorite for its price/performance ratio!
+• Blue Horizon Hotel : Located on Robson Street, Vancouver’s main shopping street.
+Double room really spacious and comfortable with a magnificent view from 190 €.
+Pros: the location to visit Vancouver on foot, the view, the many shops and restaurants nearby, the comfort of the rooms.
+It’s our heart stroke for its benefit / price ratio!
 For me the best hotel in Vancouver.

-- The St Regis Hotel : Located downtown, 200 meters from Vancouver Lookout.
-Spacious and welcoming double room from €240 per night, breakfast included.
-Most: the optimal geographical location, the competent and friendly staff, the comfort of the rooms, the excellent and hearty breakfast.
+• The St Regis Hotel : Located in downtown, 200 meters from Vancouver Lookout.
+Spacious and warm double room from 240 € per night, breakfast included.
+The most: the optimal geographical location, the competent and warm staff, the comfort of the rooms, the breakfast excellent and hearty.

 Day 3-4: Victoria